The AEC, or ASEAN Economic Community, will arrive in December of 2015. At least, everyone says it will.

 Change will be difficult.
 Not only is public opinion towards these issues a problem, but many laws and regulations are deeply embedded in each nation’s economic and business environment.

-The Philippine Constitution, for example, states that foreigners can only own 40% of a company.
+For example, the Philippine constitution states that foreigners can only own 40% of a company.
 They’ll need a constitutional amendment to comply with AEC obligations.